 Animals

-The fauna of the Dakota Prairie Grasslands features a diverse ecosystem, that supports a rich variety of mammals, birds, reptiles, insects, and so much more.
-Here are a few examples of the various animals who call the prairie grasslands home.
-Before you go, visit the Animals and Plants page and download the Plant and Wildlife Checklist to help keep track of the flora and fauna you may spot in the grasslands.
+The fauna of the Dakota Prairie Grasslands includes a diverse ecosystem that supports a wide variety of mammals, birds, reptiles, insects, and more.
+Here are a few examples of the various animals that call the prairie grasslands home.
+Before you go, download the Plant and Wildlife Checklist to help keep track of the flora and fauna you may spot in the grasslands.

 Marvelous Mammals in the Grasslands

 The Dakota Prairie Grasslands are home to various mammals, including herbivores like bison, elk, deer, and pronghorn, which graze on the grasses and plants.
-Smaller mammals like prairie dogs, voles, and other species prefer to live below the surface, thus avoiding the trampling hooves of the larger animals.
+Smaller mammals like prairie dogs, voles, and other species prefer to live underground to avoid the trampling hooves of larger animals.

 Click an image to view the photo gallery in full-screen size and read the descriptive captions.